Professor of Arts, Creativities and Education

 Burnard, P. (1995) Task design and experience in composition.
 Research Studies in Music Education, 5(2), 32-46

 Guest editorship of special issues of journals and handbooks

-Burnard, P. (2012) Section Editor of 'Creativity in Practice' for The Oxford Handbook of Music Education, pp. 317-427, New York: Oxford University Press.
+Burnard, P. (2012) Section Editor of 'Creativities in Practice' for The Oxford Handbook of Music Education, pp. 317-427, New York: Oxford University Press.

 Burnard, P. (2008) Special Issue of UNESCO Observatory E-Journal Multi-Disciplinary Research in the Arts on 'Creativity, policy and practice discourses: productive tensions in the new millennium', 1(3).